HipsterBrown/hipsterbrown.com/posts/musings/2021-03-23-wrangle-complexity-with-finite-state-reducer.md

 View live example on CodePen: [https://codepen.io/HipsterBrown/pen/PoWYZQm](https://codepen.io/HipsterBrown/pen/PoWYZQm)

 The nested (or two-dimensional) `switch` statement can be a little unsettling at first, especially when compared to the first version that appeared relatively compact.
-However, the point of using the current state in the first `switch` is to describe the allowed "transitions" to another state based on the "action", or "event" is typical machine descriptions.
-As we read down the 2D `switch`, when the current state is "closed", then toggling the first panel will display the first panel and toggling the second panel will disply the second panel; then the real control comes in the cases for when one of the panels is being displayed.
-When the first panel is open and it is toggled, then the reducer transitions back to closed, and if the second panel is toggled at this point then the reducer transitions to displaying that panel.
+However, the point of using the current state in the first `switch` is to describe the allowed "transitions" to another state based on the "action", or "event" in typical machine parlance.
+As we read down the 2D `switch`, when the current state is "closed", toggling the first panel will display the first panel, and the same goes respective to the second panel.

+The real control comes in the cases for when one of the panels is being displayed; when the first panel is open and it is toggled, the reducer transitions back to closed; if the second panel is toggled at this point, the reducer transitions to displaying that panel.
 There is no check to see if the first panel is being displayed within the "action" `switch` because the first "state" `switch` has already confirmed that.
 The `isFirstPanelOpen` and `isSecondPanelOpen` variables are derived from the single piece of state coming from the reducer, mostly to simplify rest of the example.

 A bonus feature of modeling the reducer as a finite-state machine is the ability to visualize the behavior of our feature using a state diagram.

 {% svg "accordion-viz" %}

-If we want to clean up the 2D `switch` in our reducer, we can get the same results using a [familiar object syntax](https://xstate.js.org/docs/packages/xstate-fsm/#super-quick-start):
+If we want to reorganize the 2D `switch` in our reducer, we can get the same results using a [familiar object syntax](https://xstate.js.org/docs/packages/xstate-fsm/#super-quick-start):

 ```ts
 const config = {